Genital Herpes

 The following steps will help to reduce infection:

-- Avoid contact with blisters and sores - wash your hands if this occurs.
+- Avoid contact with blisters and sores - wash thoroughly if this occurs.

 - Avoid sharing sex toys and use them with a condom.